Syrian Arab Navy (Ba'athist Syria): Russian and Iranian support

 In general, the Syrian Arab Navy did not have any modern equipment or weapons until 2006 (except for the OSA I and II anti-ship missile boats), in addition to its modest numbers of recruits compared to the 150-kilometre long Syrian coast.
 But since 2006, Russia and Iran began providing Syria with advanced weapons, providing it with heavy, short-range land-sea missiles, which are less expensive and more effective in battles than expensive torpedoes and boats, which are easily endangered during sea battles.

 Among the types of missiles that Iran and Russia supplied to the Syrian Navy are the Styx anti-ship missiles, intended for use in close-range missile engagement with battleships and warships.
 In recent years, they have also acquired an unknown number of Sepal missiles, and their possession was not known until they appeared in modern combat tests of the Syrian Arab Army in late 2011.

 The Syrian Navy also has a third type of missile, the Russian-made Yakhont missiles, which Syria purchased from Russia in a military deal in late 2011.
 These are long-range missiles that have given Syria a strategic military advantage at the Eastern Mediterranean.
 As for the fourth type of missiles supplied to the Syrian Navy, it was the C-802 anti-ship missile of Chinese origin, which is believed to have been supplied to Syria by Iran.

 Prior to the fall of Damascus in 2024, the Syrian Navy had hoped to receive two Amur-1650 class submarines from Russia.
 In 2015 a group of Syrian military officials arrived in Moscow to discuss prospects for bilateral military and technical cooperation, including the pair of submarines.
 The Project-677 or Lada-class diesel submarine, whose export version is known as the Amur 1650, features a new anti-sonar coating for its hull, an extended cruising range, and advanced anti-ship and anti-submarine weaponry.

+Israeli attack on Latakia

+In late 2024, after the fall of the government of Bashar al-Assad in the Syrian Civil War, the Israeli Navy attacked Syrian ships berthed at the Port of Latakia, sinking six OSA II-class missile boats.